 - how long protection will last after COVID‑19 vaccination or infection

 It is important to keep following public health and other workplace control measures even after you have been vaccinated.

 Vaccination and COVID-19 workplace control measures

 Workplace control measures are actions that employers take to help prevent workers from being exposed to a hazard.
 Vaccines are a good complement to workplace controls but cannot replace them.
 They have different purposes:

 - Workplace controls help prevent workers from being exposed.

 - Vaccines help protect you from getting sick or infected if you are exposed.

 The most effective way to limit exposure to COVID‑19 is to avoid interactions between people.
-All workers who can work from home should do so.
+Consider options such as continuing remote work.
 This is an important way to help protect these workers as well as those who have to go into the workplace.
 You can use options like virtual meetings, home delivery and curbside pickup.